Yandex Cloud

 To configure ClickHouse®:

-2. In the Managed Service for ClickHouse® cluster description, under clickhouse.config, change the values of the following parameters:
+2. In the Managed Service for ClickHouse® cluster description, under clickhouse.config, edit the parameters as follows:

 resource "yandex_mdb_clickhouse_cluster" "<cluster_name>" {